 In the scientific community, there are a lot of variables and constants that prevent a researcher from proclaiming a solid answer to these questions.
 Since vaping as an alternative to smoking is such a recent trend there is still a lot of testing and research to be done before anyone can come to a definitive conclusion on how safe it is.

-For example, vape smoke has long been thought to be harmless water vapor, but recent studies have proven that, like cigarette smoke, vape smoke from today’s devices are full of aerosol, nicotine, artificial flavorings and even formaldehyde.
+For example, vape smoke has long been thought to be harmless water vapor, but recent studies have proven that, like cigarette smoke, vape smoke from today’s devices is full of aerosol, nicotine, artificial flavorings, and even formaldehyde.

 Alongside the various effects that these chemicals have on the body, they are also harmful to the eye.

 Nicotine, aside from being incredibly addictive, is an eye irritant and has also been linked to a thinning of the vascular layer of the eye.

 The artificial flavorings found in e-cigarettes contain many different chemicals, including diacetyl.
 Diacetyl, which was used in butter-flavored popcorn, has been linked to lung disease when inhaled.

 Because of this, many researchers are warning those that use flavored e-cigarettes of the potential dangers that this flavoring can cause.